 Insecure content is any file linked to from a web page via an HTTP link rather than an HTTPS link.
 (The 'S' signifies that the link is secure).

 If there's any insecure content on a page, it means that the whole page can only be available at an HTTP link.
-If anyone tries to visit that page via HTTPS, they'll see a scary security message from their browser.
+If anyone tries to visit that page via HTTPS, they may see a scary security warning from their browser.

-Here's what the error message looks like for most common browsers:
+Here's what the error warning looks like for most common browsers:

 Google Chrome